Four steps from specification to validated output.

-The Forge pipeline model transforms unreliable AI generation into controlled, auditable production systems.
+The Forge pipeline model coordinates specialised AI agents into controlled, auditable production workflows.

 The pipeline